loomnetwork/loom-sdk-documentation/docs/en/validator.md

 ![Select wallet](/developers/img/validator-management-connect-request.png)

-Just click "Connect" and, at this point, the dashboard will map your Ehtereum and Loom Mainnet accounts.
+Just click "Connect" and, at this point, the dashboard will map your Ehtereum and Loom Basechain accounts.
 If it sounds complex, there's no need to worry.
 Everything happens under the hood and you will only be asked to sign a message:

 ![Signature request](/developers/img/validator-management-signature-request.png)

 Wait a bit until the mapping gets created.

-### Adding a Mapping to an Existing Loom Mainnet Account
+### Adding a Mapping to an Existing Loom Basechain Account

 Next, you'll have two options to choose from:

- - Add a mapping to an existing Loom Mainnet Account, or
+ - Add a mapping to an existing Loom Basechain Account, or
  - Create a new account

  ![Map to an existing account](/developers/img/validator-management-map-to-an-existing-account.png)

-Go ahead and select "Add a mapping to an existing Loom Mainnet Account".
+Go ahead and select "Add a mapping to an existing Loom Basechain Account".

-The dashboard will ask you to input your Loom Mainnet private key:
+The dashboard will ask you to input your Loom Basechain private key:

 ![Input your private key](/developers/img/validator-management-input-your-private-key.png)